Program: Minor in Entertainment Media Management

 This 18-unit minor, with an emphasis in Entertainment Media Management, provides a focused study of issues encountered in entertainment media management.

 Academic advisement is required.
 The advisor’s signature will be required prior to registration each semester.
-Students must observe all CTVA advisement dates and check with an advisor on a regular basis: take advantage of his or her counsel in all aspects of the educational experience at Cal State Northridge.
+Students must observe all CTVA advisement dates and check with an advisor on a regular basis.

 Note that many of the courses in the Entertainment Media Management minor require prerequisites.
 Students must be sure that they qualify for enrollment in each course or obtain permission from the instructor.

 Grades in the Minor